carbonplan/sai-downscaling/docs/cli-usage.md

 ## Demo Notebook

-For a complete walkthrough with visualizations, see [notebooks/demo_new_pipeline.ipynb](../notebooks/demo_new_pipeline.ipynb). the notebook demonstrates:
+For a complete walkthrough with visualizations, see [docs/demo-new-pipeline.ipynb](./demo-new-pipeline.ipynb).
+The notebook demonstrates:

 - configuration setup with regional subsetting (South Africa)
 - running the three-stage pipeline